Compare the benefits and tax implications of retirement and non-retirement accounts so you can choose the best option for your financial planning.

 - Having withdrawal penalties before you reach a predetermined age

 These accounts have limits to the amount you can contribute each year.
 Your contributions could also be limited further if you earn about a certain annual income.

 Typically, you can withdraw money from most retirement accounts after age 59 1/2 without penalties, but you may have to pay taxes on some or all of the withdrawal depending on the type of retirement account.
 You can make withdrawals before age 59 1/2, but they may be subject to specific requirements, be taxed and have penalties.
 A regular brokerage account does not have these restrictions.

 Retirement accounts come in many types.
 Overall, there are two major classes of retirement accounts.
 These are tax-free (Roth) or tax-deferred (traditional) accounts.

-You don't usually pay income taxes on the money you contribute to tax-deferred retirement accounts.
+Depending on your situation, you might not pay income taxes on the money you contribute to tax-deferred retirement accounts.
 When you withdraw the money in retirement, you typically include the amount taken out in your taxable income.

-Tax-deferred accounts and Roth 401(k) accounts require you to start making required minimum distributions (RMDs) when you turn 72.
+Tax-deferred accounts and Roth 401(k) accounts typically require you to start making required minimum distributions (RMDs) when you turn 72.
 This is generally required so the government can start collecting tax revenue on the tax-deferred amounts within the account.